abuiles/ember-101/hands-on.md

-We got our `Route` and `Template` wired up but we can't add friends yet, we need to set a new friend instance as the model of the `Friends New Route`, create a form which will bound to the friend's attributes and save the new friend in our back-end.
+We got our `Route` and `Template` wired up but we can't add friends yet, we need to set a new friend instance as the model of the `Friends New Route`, create a form which will bound to the friend's attributes and save the new friend in our backend.

 Following the logic we used in the `Friends Index Route` we need to return the model which will be the context of the `Friends New Route`